NHSDigital/nhs-notify-web-cms/docs/pages/features/security.md

 - implementing continuous monitoring for suspicious activities
 - observing and monitoring resources and applications
-- maintaining logs for auditing, analysis, and forensic purposes
+- maintaining logs for auditing, analysis and forensic purposes

 ## Security configuration